Virus testing the new normal as China sticks to ‘zero-COVID’

 Authorities have decided that early detection is needed to control omicron outbreaks without extreme measures that cause major economic disruption.

-“The regular testing requirements are meant to improve the zero-COVID strategy,” Chen said in an email response.
+“The regular testing requirements are meant to improve the zero-COVID strategy,” Chen said in an email.
 “The end goal is to keep the virus under control while avoiding another Shanghai-like lockdown.”

 Many other countries, their populations weary of pandemic restrictions and eager to move on, are betting that rising vaccination rates and the development of treatments for COVID-19 mean they can avoid lockdowns and other disruptive steps and live with the virus instead.